 |

-Complainted Postal Shipment: postal shipment that does not comply with the provisions of the postal regulations in terms of form, content, packaging or franking |
+Complainted postal shipment: postal shipment that does not comply with the provisions of the postal regulations in terms of form, content, packaging or franking |

-Non-philatelic Cover: postal shipment whose basis is a genuine need for communi-cation from a sender to a recipient |
+Non-philatelic cover: postal shipment whose basis is a genuine need for communi-cation from a sender to a recipient |

 |